enzolutions/generator-marionette-drupal/README.md

 ### Execute sample application

-The generator create a simple sample application using an empty model, simple view and render without region.
+The generator create a simple sample application using an empty model, simple view and render inside a content region.

 Your new project has integration with Grunt and more specifically  with [connect](https://github.com/gruntjs/grunt-contrib-connect) and [livereload](https://github.com/gruntjs/grunt-contrib-livereload) and [watch](https://github.com/gruntjs/grunt-contrib-watch).
 So to open your new project just execute grunt using one of the following commands.